OxalisCommunity/oxalis/README.md

 * Support for both START and AS2 transport protocols
 * Support for UBL 2.1 and EHF v2 documents
-* Inbound persistence stores transport metadata in JSON format as TXT file and payload as XML file as default
+* Default inbound persistence store transport metadata as JSON file
+* Default inbound persistence store full payload as XML file
 * Outbound TransmissionRequestBuilder simplifies sending when using Oxalis as API

 **NOTE!** The "head" revision on branch *master* is often in "flux" and should be considered a "nightly build".
 The